cecile-b/Algolia_Prototype/README.md

 # Algolia_Prototype

-A Search Experience using the Algolia API.
+In this project, I develop a Search experience for a restaurant client, using the Algolia API.